NeuroTech-Leuven/BrainBrowsR/README.md

 There are two components to the project, a data-processing part that connects with the EEG-headset, coded in Python, and the software part written in JavaScript.

-To run the Python code, first install it with pip: `pip install -r requirements.txt`.
+To run the Python code, first go to the right directory command and install with pip: `pip install -r requirements.txt`.
 This will install all the necessary packages and their dependencies.
 Please check that your Python version is higher than 3.5.
 In the terminal, now run the local data-processing server using `python server.py`.
 This will first connect with the headset and then start a websocket server.

 To connect with the headset, do this...